KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 If you have enabled the :ref:`CirculateILL` preference you can checkout ILL items directly from the ILL request.

-When you create a *Book* type request a brief catalogue record is created automatically based on the Fast Add MARC framework.
+When you create a *Book* type request a brief catalog record is created automatically based on the Fast Add MARC framework.
 Once a request has a suitable status, a Checkout button is displayed on the Manage request toolbar.
 Clicking this will enable the user to check out the item either to the user who made the request or an in-house statistical patron.

 To checkout an item: